Malik-Shah I: Campaign in Anatolia (1078)

-Campaign of Georgia (1078-79)
+Campaign in Georgia (1078-79)

 Savtegin went on a campaign against the George II.
 He was defeated in the battle near Partskhisi and retreated.
 Thereupon, Malik-Shah I organized a second campaign against Georgia in 1078-1079.
 Malik-Shah, who entered Georgia, invaded the Somkheth region with his army, captured Samshvilde and put things in order, and returned, leaving new forces for Savtegin.
 After Malik-Shah returned, Savtegin moved against the Georgians, but George II defeated him once again in the battle near Partskhisi.
 After Savtegin was defeated by the Georgians, Malik-Shah sent Emir Ahmed to Georgia.
 Ahmed defeated the Georgians and captured Kars, Erzurum, Oltu and some cities subject to Byzantium.
 The following year, the Seljuks captured Şavşat, Adjara, Kartli, Ardanuç and the areas up to Trabzon.
 George II went to Isfahan and accepted to be a vassal of Malik-Shah.

-Campaign of Khorasan (1081)
+Campaign in Khorasan (1081)

 In 1081, while inspecting the army in the city of Rey, Sultan Malik-Shah dismissed 7,000 Armenians who had entered the army disguised as Turks.
 These Armenians went to Malik-Shah's brother Tekish and entered his service.
 Tekish, strengthened by this situation, rebelled.
 During this rebellion, Tekish captured Marw al-Rudh, Shāhijān or Marw al-Shāhijān, and Termez.
 News of Tekish's rebellion reached Malik-Shah, and Malik-Shah led a campaign to the region.
 Meanwhile, Tekish was preparing to capture Nishapur, but Malik-Shah arrived in the city before him and took it over.
 Upon learning of Malik-Shah's arrival, Tekish retreated to Termez.
 Malik-Shah came to Termez and laid siege to the city.
 Realizing that he would be defeated, Tekish came to Malik-Shah and begged for forgiveness.
 Malik-Shah forgave his brother and did not punish him.

-Campaign of Herat
+Campaign in Herat

 Toghan-Shah, the governor of Herat in the Great Seljuk Empire, rebelled against his brother Malik-Shah.
 In response to this rebellion, Malik-Shah launched an expedition against his brother.
 In the ensuing struggle between Malik-Shah and Toghan-Shah, Toghan-Shah was defeated and captured.
 Malik-Shah later imprisoned his brother in the Isfahan Castle.